Nile lechwe: Ecology

 Nile lechwe can visually signal and vocalize to communicate with each other.
 They rear high in the air in front of their opponents and turn their heads to the side while displaying.
 Females are quite loud, making a toad-like croaking when moving.
 When fighting, males duck their heads and use their horns to push against each other.
 If one male is significantly smaller than the other, he may move next to the larger male in a parallel position and push from there, which prevents the larger male from pushing with all his force.
-Known predators are humans, lions, crocodiles, cheetahs, wild dogs and leopards.
-They flee to water if disturbed, but females defend their offspring from smaller predators by direct attack, mainly kicking.
+Known predators are humans, lions, crocodiles, cheetahs, wild dogs, hyenas and leopards.
+They flee to water if disturbed, but females defend their offspring from smaller predators by direct attack, mainly kicking, if a male is cornered he will use his metre long horns to defend himself.
 Yearling Nile lechwes are often infected by warble flies, which can make them unhealthy and result in high mortality rates.

 Nile lechwe are crepuscular, active in the early morning and late afternoon.
 They gather in herds of up to 50 females and one male or in smaller all-male herds.
 They divide themselves into three social groups: females and their new offspring, bachelor males, and mature males with territories.
 A males with territory sometimes allows a bachelor male into his territory to guard the region and not to copulate.